ionic-jp/capacitor-plugins-docs/src/docs/stripe/initialize.md

 scrollActiveLine: []
 ---

-You can import `Stripe` object from `@capacitor-community/stripe`.
-After that, you should do initialize method with your publishableKey.
+First, you will import `Stripe` object from `@capacitor-community/stripe`.
+After that, you should do `initialize` method with `StripeInitializationOptions`. `StripeInitializationOptions` require your publishableKey.

 ```ts
 import { Stripe } from '@capacitor-community/stripe';